AdobeDocs/commerce-admin.en/help/content-design/content-staging.md

 >
 >While a staging update is active for an entity, editing the entity is editing the current active staging update.
 It does not affect the baseline content, which is restored when the staging update ends.

-## Content Staging dashboard
+## [!UICONTROL Content Staging] dashboard

-The Content Staging [dashboard](content-staging-dashboard.md) provides visibility into all planned site changes and updates.
+The [!UICONTROL Content Staging] [dashboard](content-staging-dashboard.md) provides visibility into all planned site changes and updates.
 Any day, range of dates, or time period of a campaign can be previewed, and shared with others.

 ![Staging dashboard](./assets/content-staging-dashboard-grid.png)<!-- zoom -->

 ## Troubleshooting resources

-For help with troubleshooting content staging issues, see the following Commerce Support articles:
+For help with troubleshooting content staging issues, see the following [!DNL Commerce] Support articles:

 - [Error 404 on all pages due to content staging issue](https://support.magento.com/hc/en-us/articles/360000262174)
 - [Scheduled Content Staging updates not displayed with stale Fastly cache](https://support.magento.com/hc/en-us/articles/360000548734)